suncoast-devs/handbook/lessons/js-intro/loops.md

 ```

 There are many different kinds of loops, but they all essentially do the same
-thing: they repeat an action some number of times (and it's actually possible
+thing: they repeat an action some number of times (and it's possible that number
-that number could be zero).
-The various loop mechanisms offer different ways to
+could be zero).
+The various loop mechanisms offer different ways to determine
-determine the start and end points of the loop.
-There are various situations
+the start and end points of the loop.
+Various situations are more easily served
-that are more easily served by one type of loop over the others.
+by one type of loop over the others.

 The statements for loops provided in TypeScript are: